American Dart Rules and Scoring

 • Three points for the dart in the trip area

-• Total points scored during the inning - Six.
+Total for the inning – SIX Points

 More Notes on Scoring: